 In case of the en-gNB-initiated Partial Reset, at reception of the PARTIAL RESET REQUIRED message, the MeNB may decide to release all allocated resources on X2 and Uu related to the UE association(s) indicated in the PARTIAL RESET REQUIRED message and remove the indicated UE contexts including X2AP ID, or to reconfigure the UEs for MN-terminated MCG bearers.

+If the RLC Mode IE is included for an E-RAB within the en-gNB Information on E-RABs To Be Released List IE (for E-RABs hosted at the en-gNB) in the PARTIAL RESET REQUIRED message or in the PARTIAL RESET CONFIRM message, it indicates the mode that the en-gNB used for the E-RAB when it was hosted at the en-gNB.

+The MeNB may include in the PARTIAL RESET REQUIRED or in the PARTIAL RESET CONFIRM message the MeNB Information on E-RABs to be Released List IE. For each indicated UE context, for each E-RAB configured with the PDCP entity in the en-gNB, the MeNB may include the DL Forwarding GTP Tunnel Endpoint IE and the UL Forwarding GTP Tunnel Endpoint IE within the E-RABs To Be Released Item IE to indicate that it requests data forwarding of uplink and downlink packets to be performed for that bearer.
+For each E-RAB configured with the PDCP entity in the MeNB and SCG resources, the MeNB may include the DL Forwarding GTP Tunnel Endpoint IE within the E-RABs To Be Released Item IE to indicate that it requests data forwarding of downlink packets to be performed for that bearer.

 After the receiving node has released or reconfigured all assigned X2 resources and the UE X2AP IDs for all indicated UE associations which can be used for new UE-associated logical X2-connections over the X2 interface, the receiving node shall respond with the PARTIAL RESET CONFIRM message.
 The node receiving the request does not need to wait for the release or reconfiguration of radio resources to be completed before returning the PARTIAL RESET CONFIRM message.

 The node initiating the procedure shall include the SgNB UE X2AP ID IE in the PARTIAL RESET REQUIRED message if it has already been allocated for the UE.
 The node receiving the request shall use the SgNB UE X2AP ID IE (if included) and/or the MeNB UE S1AP ID IE (and the MeNB UE S1AP ID Extension IE, if included) to identify the UE association(s) to be released.
 If the SgNB UE X2AP ID IE was included in the PARTIAL RESET REQUIRED message, the receiving node shall include it also in the PARTIAL RESET CONFIRM message.